tenors-network/tenors-network.github.io/TenorsNetwork/Contributions.md

 - In addition, the account allows you to share your material to the GitHub pages  [Tenors Network](https://github.com/tenors-network).

 ## Clone the project

-- The rest of this guide is designed for people that have already created the account, if that is not your case, please follow this guide [[Link GitHub]].
 - Open the terminal in the folder where you want download and work on the project.
 - Clone the repository `tenors-network.github.io` on your computer, running this following line:
 ```bash